Fiserv/subscription-management/docs/introduction/getting-started.md

 ## Authenticate

-Authentication to the Bill Pay APIs is achieved using OAuth 2.0 via a custom grant.
+Authentication to the Subscription Management APIs is achieved using OAuth 2.0 via a custom grant.
 To obtain an access token, a JSON Web Token (JWT) must be constructed with some  minimum information:
 Here is a sample JWT payload:

 {